Indiana University

 • Use Windows classic folders

-This setting provides more space to display files because it hides panes that you may not necessarily use.
-In XP, it hides the Task Pane and makes the Category View option in Control Panel unavailable.
-In Vista, it turns off the Navigation pane, Preview pane, and toolbar in all folders.
+This setting provides more space to display files because it hides panes you may not need.
+In 7 and Vista, it hides the Task Pane and makes the Category View option in Control Panel unavailable.
+In XP, it turns off the Navigation pane, Preview pane, and toolbar in all folders.

-• To control how folders open, under "Browse folders", use the radio buttons to choose from the following options:
+• To control how folders open, under "Browse folders", choose from the following options:

 • Open each folder in the same window